hxtree/galaxyops/docs/architecture-guidelines.md

 ## Deployments

-`rush deploy` is used in CI only to copy packages and dependencies into deployable compressed file.
+`rush deploy` is used in CI only to copy services and dependencies into deployable compressed file.
 Each compressed file is uploaded to S3 for AWS CodePipeline.